plone/training/dexterity.rst

 * Dexterity has Behaviors: easily extendable.
 Just activate an behavior ttw and you ct is translateable (plone.app.multilingual).
 There might even be per-instance behaviors at one time...
 * Archetypes has archetypes.schemaextender.
 Powerfull but not as flexible

-We use dexterity whenever possible because of these points.
+We only use dexterity for the last years.
 We teach Dexterity and not Archetypes since it's much more accessible to beginners, has a great TTW-story and is the future.

 Views:

 * Both Dexterity and Archetypes have a default-view for content-types.
+* Browser Views (zcml)
+* TTW (future)
 * Grok Views
 * Display Forms
-* Browser Views (zcml)
-* TTW (future)

 Installation